-Everything you need to know about Final Fantasy 16
+Final Fantasy 16: Release date, trailers and everything you need to know

 Of course, the key to any Final Fantasy game is its roster of characters, and the story they're enveloped in.
 We can glean a fair amount about what lies in wait for us during the sixteenth game from the trailer and what information Square has released so far.

 The game is set in the land of Valisthea, divided into six realms and dominated by mountainous Mothercrystals, the source of magic in the world.
-As you'd imagine, though, all isn't well - each nation has a Dominant in it, a living person who contains a deadly power called an Eikon.
+As you'd imagine, though, all isn't well - each nation has a Dominant in it, a living person who contains a deadly power called an Eikon, which can emerge in the form of a titanic monster.
 Some of these people are like royalty, while others are closer to weapons in how they're treated.

 The characters we know about so far include Clive Rosfield, who looks a lot like our central protagonist at this stage - he's sworn to protect his younger brother, Joshua, who is a Dominant.
 Jill Warrick, meanwhile, is a close friend to both.
 This trio has been detailed, but we don't know much more beyond the fact that some form of tragedy will spark a quest for revenge led by Clive.